inspire-1a03/pip-2021-aleenak321/google-sheets.md

 #### Summary
-Mobility across the country has only a little around the beginning of the pandemic, but visits to parks shows a spike and then decreases to baseline along all the other trends, only to spike again after May 2021.
+Mobility across the country has only changed a little around the beginning of the pandemic, but visits to parks shows a spike and then decreases to baseline along all the other trends, only to spike again after May 2021.
 This can be explained through the vaccination rollout rate; the more citizens are getting vaccinated, the safer they feel to return to parks and other areas again.

 ## Final reflection
 > What inferences can you make from the data you have explored and visualized?